What Is CBT Psychology And Are There Benefits?

 • Sleep disorders

-CBT sometimes comes with homework and hard work on both sides.
+Cognitive behavioral therapy sometimes comes with homework and hard work on both sides.
 However, it can be a very straightforward technique.
 Your therapist can guide you each step of the way as you learn how to take control of your thoughts, feelings, and behaviors.
 Here are the basic steps involved.

 Identify distressing situations

-Become aware of feelings, beliefs, and thoughts
+Become aware of psychological feelings, behaviors, and thoughts

 As you tell your story, your therapist may at times ask you how that situation or event made you feel.
 Now is the time to look for the thoughts behind those feelings.
 You may know those thoughts already, or you may discover them through the therapeutic process.
 You'll also get a chance to recognize the beliefs and assumptions you're basing those thoughts on.

-Identify unhelpful thinking
+Identify unhelpful thinking in cognitive behavioral therapy

 At this point, you may know what the problem is, and you may be more aware of your feelings about it, and you also might have identified the thoughts behind them.
 Next, you may examine each thought to consider whether it's helping you feel and behave the way you prefer.
 Unhelpful thoughts can be negative or unrealistic.